jamespmernin/React-UseEffect/README.md

 When we create a React component we have a few events that happen over the course of its lifecycle.
 First -- it mounts, or it renders onto the page.
 Then, `state` and `props` can update.
 Finally, the component unmounts from the dom.

-Here is a good diagram of the [Lifecycle Methods](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)
+Here is a good diagram of the [Lifecycle Methods](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).

-`useEffect` runs when these lifecycle events occur.
+Instead of the above methods, which are used in class components, `useEffect` runs when these lifecycle events occur in functional components with hooks.

 We will use the `useEffect` hook to perform "side effects".